commonmark/commonmark-spec/README.md

 | **cmark**     | 0.020s|     1.1|
 | sundown       | 0.018s|     1.0|

+It is easy to use `libcmark` in python or ruby code:  see `wrapper.py` and `wrapper.rb` in the repository for simple examples.

 The JavaScript implementation is a single JavaScript file, with no dependencies, that can be linked to in an HTML page.
 Here